ossf/wg-securing-software-repos/proposals/code-signing-for-homebrew.md

 ### macOS executable code signing

-Because this proposal only concerns bottles and not their contents, it should have no effect on Homebrew's current use or any future uses of "ad-hoc" executable signatures (which are produced not for authenticity, but because macOS on Apple Silicon requires all executables to be signed).
+Because this proposal only concerns bottles and not their individual executable members, it should have no effect on Homebrew's current use or any future uses of "ad-hoc" executable signatures (which are produced not for authenticity, but because macOS on Apple Silicon requires all executables to be signed).